laravel/docs/socialite.md

 <a name="configuration"></a>
 ## Configuration

 Before using Socialite, you will also need to add credentials for the OAuth services your application utilizes.
-These credentials should be placed in your `config/services.php` configuration file, and should use the key `facebook`, `twitter`, `linkedin`, `google`, `github` or `bitbucket`, depending on the providers your application requires.
+These credentials should be placed in your `config/services.php` configuration file, and should use the key `facebook`, `twitter`, `linkedin`, `google`, `github`, `gitlab` or `bitbucket`, depending on the providers your application requires.
 For example:

     'github' => [
         'client_id' => env('GITHUB_CLIENT_ID'),         // Your GitHub Client ID